valentin-llv/monufr-mailserver/README.md

 # MonUFR mail server

+Note: the project is no longuer maintained as the mail feature for MonUFR was abandoned.

-This server is the brige between the IMAP mail server and the client app.
+This server is the brige between the IMAP mail server and MonUFR client app.

 ## Requiered libs
 - nodemon